Vahagn: Interpretations and comparative mythology

-Georges Dumézil noted that Vahagn seems closer to the Vedic Vŗtrahan Indra than the Avestan Verethragna, since the former is depicted as a dragon/serpent-slayer like Vahagn, while the latter is not.
+Georges Dumézil said that Vahagn seems closer to the Vedic Vŗtrahan Indra than the Avestan Verethragna, since the former is depicted as a dragon/serpent-slayer like Vahagn, while the latter is not.
 Vahagn has frequently been regarded as a counterpart of Indra, but Armen Petrosyan considers the similarities between the two to be underlying Indo-European commonalities rather than the result of direct borrowing, since in that case the dissimilarity with Verethragna would be inexplicable.
 Philologist Vyacheslav Ivanov considered the Song of Vahagn recorded by Khorenatsi to be "one of the striking examples of Indo-European poetry."
-In Ivanov's view, the myth of Vahagn contains several layers, including the later Iranian myth of Verethragna and an earlier Indo-European layer of a god persecuting the enemy.
-Armen Petrosyan considers Vahagn to be a pre-Iranian Armenian god who took on an Iranian name, rather than a complete borrowing.
+Ivanov says the myth of Vahagn contains several layers, including the later Iranian myth of Verethragna and an earlier Indo-European layer of a god persecuting the enemy.
+Armen Petrosyan says Vahagn is a pre-Iranian Armenian god who took on an Iranian name, rather than a complete borrowing.
 Petrosyan has also drawn parallels between Vahagn and the Vedic fire deity Agni, based on similarities in the accounts of their birth.
 Vahagn may have acquired his attribute of dragon-slayer from the Hurro-Urartian deity Teshub.

 Vahagn was identified with Heracles during the Hellenistic period.
 In the 5th-century Armenian translation of the Bible, Vahagn is used to translate Heracles in 2 Maccabees 4:19, while Khorenatsi states that the song of Vahagn tells of heroic deeds reminiscent of Heracles.
 More rarely, he was identified with the sun god Apollo.
 John the Baptist has been called the "Christian heir of Vahagn's character," as a church dedicated to him was built near the demolished temple of Vahagn.

+In modern Armenia

+Today, Vahagn and Vahag are popular male given names among Armenians.
+Vahan, another popular name, may have originated from Vahagn.

+A village in the northern province of Lori was named Vahagni after him in 1947.
+It has a monumental statue of Vahagn by Ghukas Chubaryan and Liparit Sadoyan, erected in 1973, which also serves as a monument to the fallen soldiers of the Great Patriotic War (World War II).

+There are several statues and sculptures of Vahagn in Yerevan dating from the Soviet period, including by Ara Harutyunyan and Rafayel Israyelian (1962/1965), Karlen Nurijanyan (1964/1969), Vahe Harutyunyan (1984/1985), Artashes Hovsepyan (1988).

+He is also depicted in painting by Lida Khanamiryan (1972) and on a 1997 stamp along with the Hercules constellation, which is named after him in Armenian.